matthias-wolff/SYX.Devices/README.md

 # Device-Specific MIDI SyxEx Data Models for [SYX](https://github.com/matthias-wolff/SYX)

 This is an extension to [SYX](https://github.com/matthias-wolff/SYX).
-You need to clone SYX and to include it into the Java classpath.
+In order to use this package, you need to clone SYX and to include it into your Java classpath.

 Device models are under development:
 * [Casio VZ-1/10M](https://www.vintagesynth.com/casio/vz-1)